The-Knights-of-Ni/5206-docs/docs/hardware/design_basics.md

 4. Split body: the opposite of combine body, splits a body according to a construction plane.
 5. Shell: empties out the middle of your solid, generating new faces (esp useful for steel bars)
 6. Move: it moves things
-7. Press-pull: extrudes but doesnt require a flat plane, but instead requires the face to be part of a body.
+7. Press-pull: extrudes but doesn't require a flat plane, but instead requires the face to be part of a body.

 **The parameters mentioned above are able to be changed at the bottom of the "modify" drop-down.**